-Probably most companies cannot take the risk of adopting MDE end-to-end in largescale projects from scratch.
-They should look for areas of improvement and take the approach incrementally and integrated with their own development environment.
-This is also the best way to train people.
-There is an initial high cost related to developing or adopting tools and transformations.
 MDE is a long-term investment and needs customization of environment, tools and processes, and training.
 For companies that have a product line, MDE can pay off since this cost is amortized over several projects.
 For one-of-a-kind projects this will not pay in most cases.
-Despite differences in domain and the type of systems developed in the two companies, there are common challenges as described in this paper.
+Despite differences in domain and the type of systems developed in the two companies, there are common challenges as described here.
 The most important one is the complexity of developing an MDE environment tailored to the company needs.
 This environment requires:

-Developing proper languages for communication between technical and nontechnical experts and for modeling various aspects.
-One of the successes of MDE lies in bridging the gap between technical and non-technical experts.
+- Developing proper languages for communication between technical and nontechnical experts and for modeling various aspects.
 The major challenge here is to have the required language engineering expertise since creating own profiles or meta-models are difficult and for complex systems we probably need several languages.
 Hence more domain-specific meta-models and profiles are needed that are supported by tools and may be reused.
-The current tools for developing meta-models and editors are not user friendly, the learning curve is steep and the documentation and support is not satisfactory.

-• Several tools are required for modeling, model-to-model and model-to-text transformation, verification and simulation, and other tools to store, reuse and compose models.
+The current tools for developing metamodels and editors are not user friendly, the learning curve is steep and the documentation and support is not satisfactory. - Several tools are required for modeling, model-to-model and model-to-text transformation, verification and simulation, and other tools to store, reuse and compose models.
 There is no tool chain at the moment and companies must integrate several tools and perform adaptation themselves.